-How to Treat Depression Naturally – 3 Steps to Happiness
+How to Help Depression Naturally – 3 Steps to Happiness

 1. MAKE THE DECISION TO HELP YOURSELF

 Making the decision to help yourself is empowering.
 Only you can do what needs to be done, and taking the first step when you are at your lowest point is brave.
 Real depression can take away your will to want to do anything at all, but you must summon all your power to over ride this feeling of helplessness and make the first move.

 Healing won’t come to you, you have to step out of your comfort zone and go to it first, that’s just how is I’m afraid, but once you take that first step towards healing it will take a thousand steps towards you.
 This part cannot be emphasised enough: I don’t know how it works, I just know does, and I guess in some ways you could call it the law of attraction.

 Prepare for it to be Tough, but SO Worth it!

 Your journey out of depression will be painful for sure, and you will be faced with emotions and feelings that may have never before been addressed.
 There will be days when you feel like you’re back to square one, but it is only temporary and you must remember this: do not give up, carry on forward no matter how painful and you WILL have a breakthrough.
 Thinking of the longer-term goal will help remind you of why you are doing it all in the first place, and thinking about the alternative of a life battling depression will give you the strength you need to push through.